oresat/oresat-software-docs/docs/primers/canopen.rst

 .. warning:: This is not CANopen standard, but is used on OreSat.

-The time sync message on OreSat uses the SCET format with the Unix time stamp as the epoch.
-SCET is from the ECSS CAN bus extension protocol standard.
+The time sync message on OreSat uses the SCET format with the Unix timestamp as the epoch.
+SCET is from the ECSS CANbus extension protocol standard.

 ECSS SCET Definition